flisowna/landing-page-boxtribute/data/aboutus/about_us_data.md

 3_text_block: Our team of former field coordinators, our experience as a foundation, and our regular collaboration with partner on the ground has shown us the shortcom-ings of the humanitarian system, and pushed us to rethink our commitment.
+2_text_block: "Coordinators gave out virtual currency and tracked what was bought with it.
+The shop changed how volunteers and refugees interacted - it became a place where everyone liked to go.   \n   \nThis great success has encouraged us to support other associations through our application but also to refocus our humanitarian action on re-dignifying the beneficiaries.
+In 2019 Boxtribute was registered as a Dutch foundation under the legal name Stichting Boxwise."

 ---